-"The author has conferred a great boon on suffering humanity, by laying bare the scandalous practices of nefarious:adventurers, who advertize to cure diseases of which they know nothing."-Herald.
-"Will prove useful to thousands, to whom we recommend it"-Step the most effective invention in the curative treatment of the most effective invention in the curative treatment of Hernia.
-The use of a steel spring (so often hurtful in its effects) is here avoided, a soft Bandage being worn round the body, while the requisite resisting power is supplied by the Moc-Main Pad and Patent Lever, fitting with so much ease and closeness that it cannot be detected, and may be worn during sleep. during sleep.
+"The author has conferred a great boon on suffering humanity, by laying bare the scandalous practices of nefa-rious adventurers, who advertize to cure diseases of which they know nothing."-Herald.
+"Will prove useful to thousands, to whom we recommend it "War it."-Sun,

-Address, Dr. SUTTON, 15, Prederick-place, Goswell-road, London.
+Address, Dr. SUTTON, 15, Frederick-place, Goswell-road, London.

-RUPTURES.
-BY ROYAL LETTERS PATENT.
-WHITE'S MOC-MAIN LEVER TRUSS is allowed by upwards of 200 Medical Gentlemen to be
+RUPTURES.-BY ROYAL LETTERS PATENT.
+WHITE'S MOC-MAIN LEVER TRUSS is